emirtom/memora_docs/Use Cases/Recommendation Systems.md

 ## How does Memora Fit In?
-// TODO add a picture of product, make them understand better To make accurate recommendations, you need to represent items and users in a way that a computer can understand and compare efficiently.
+To make accurate recommendations, you need to represent items and users in a way that a computer can understand and compare efficiently.
 This is where vector embeddings come in.
 Vector embeddings are numerical representations of data (e.g., movies, products, or even user behavior).
 The idea is to convert these items and users into vector embeddings that can be stored and searched efficiently using Memora.

-// TODO add vector embeddings link here

 Memora as vector database specialize in storing and retrieving high-dimensional vectors, making it easy to find the most similar items quickly.
 They are especially useful for applications like recommendation systems, where we need to search for similar items frequently and fast.

-// TODO add what is a vector database link here

 ## Step by Step Guide to Craeting a Recommendation System with Memora
 This guide will go step by step in creating a recommendation system using Memora.
 We will use the descriptions of movies for vectors and search for a similar movie among them.
 You can get Python SDK by using pip in command line: